 Goal 10: Reduced inequalities

-It is well documented that income inequality is on the rise, with the richest 10 percent earning up to 40 percent of total global income.
-The poorest 10 percent earn only between 2 and 7 percent of total global income.
-In developing countries, inequality has increased by 11 percent if we take into account the growth of population.
+Income inequality is on the rise—the richest 10 percent have up to 40 percent of global income whereas the poorest 10 percent earn only between 2 to 7 percent.
+If we take into account population growth inequality in developing countries, inequality has increased by 11 percent.

-These widening disparities are a call for action that require the adoption of sound policies to empower the bottom percentile of income earners and promote economic inclusion of all regardless of sex, race or ethnicity.
+These widening disparities require sound policies to empower lower income earners, and promote economic inclusion of all regardless of sex, race or ethnicity.

-Income inequality is a global problem that requires global solutions.
+Income inequality requires global solutions.
 This involves improving the regulation and monitoring of financial markets and institutions, encouraging development assistance and foreign direct investment to regions where the need is greatest.
 Facilitating the safe migration and mobility of people is also key to bridging the widening divide.

 In 2016, 22 percent of global income was received by the top 1 percent compared with 10 percent of income for the bottom 50 percent.

 In 1980, the top one percent had 16 percent of global income.
 The bottom 50 percent had 8 percent of income.

 Economic inequality is largely driven by the unequal ownership of capital.
 Since 1980, very large transfers of public to private wealth occurred in nearly all countries.